Clement25/NLPer-Scripts/README.md

 | downloads | scripts to get common pretrained vectors and datasets |
 | pytorch_solutions | code segments to solve common issues in training process |

 ## Usage

-For any scripts, use following command to execute
+Before run any scripts, see the help text for how to correctly use
 ```
-bash <script_name>.sh param1 param2 ...
+bash <script_name>.sh --help
 ```